Original-Research: THE NAGA GROUP AG (Von Nuways AG)

 | Frederik Jarchow

-In our view, this is a sensible sponsoring partnership as BVB has not only a huge global fan community but is also enjoying high sympathy ratings from fans of other clubs.
-The price per year is expected to be rather moderate with below € 1m (eNuW) and should be already considered in the marketing budget for this and next year.

-In a bigger picture, the cooperation with BVB is just another piece that is paving the way towards the vision for 2026 of USD 250m in sales and 40% EBITDA.
-While we consider this vision as rather optimistic, the past has already shown that an incremental positive change in the sentiment could have an enormous effect on the P&L of NAGA.
+Promising growth ambitions unveiled.
+Similar to the recently announced cooperation with BVB, the cooperation with Telegram is another important milestone on NAGA ́s growth path.
+According to its internal plan, NAGA expects to grow to € 129m in sales until FY26e, achieving some € 31m EBITDA.
+This is clearly above our conservative estimates of € 103m in sales and € 21m EBITDA, but not out of reach.
+Keep in mind that an incremental positive change in the sentiment could have an enormous effect on the P&L of NAGA.
 The leverage of the joint Group could even scale this effect.

-Still, in our base case scenario we conservatively only anticipating € 90m in sales and an EBITDA of € 19m (22% EBITDA margin), leaving room for positive surprises.
-Looking into 2024, estimated 15.9m transactions on the back of a slowly revitalizing retail brokerage space should lift sales to € 71.8m, assuming an avg revenue per trade of € 5.0.
-Synergy effects and ongoing disciplined spending are expected to additionally drive EBITDA that we see at € 11.5m.
+For FY24, we are anticipating € 71m in sales and an EBITDA of € 8.6m (12% EBITDA margin), slightly below the internal plan on the topline (€ 75m) and above on the bottom line (€ 8.7m).
+Obviously, investment into future growth could burden margins in the short-term.

-Overall, the revitalization of customer activity in the brokerage space, paired with cross-selling and synergy effects arising from the merger should fuel NAGA ́s growth.
-Details on the growth plan will be presented during our roundtable, today at 10am CEST.
+Overall, the revitalization of customer activity in the brokerage space, paired with cross-selling and synergy effects arising from the merger and important strategic cooperations should fuel NAGA ́s growth going forward.

 You can download the research here: